eager-dev/eagerx/docs/guide/developer_guide/graph/graph.rst

   :alt: alternate text
   :figclass: align-center

-  In this section we will discuss the concept of a :mod:`~eagerx.core.graph.Graph`.
+  In this section we will discuss the concept of a :class:`~eagerx.core.graph.Graph`.
-  A :mod:`~eagerx.core.graph.Graph` consists of a collection of entities of type :mod:`~eagerx.core.entities.Node` and :mod:`~eagerx.core.entities.Object`.
+  A :class:`~eagerx.core.graph.Graph` consists of a collection of entities of type :class:`~eagerx.core.entities.Node` and :class:`~eagerx.core.entities.Object`.
-  The graph is engine-agnostic and should be provided to the :mod:`~eagerx.core.env.EagerxEnv`, such that communication pipelines can be set up correctly.
+  The graph is engine-agnostic and should be provided to the :class:`~eagerx.core.env.EagerxEnv`, such that communication pipelines can be set up correctly.

 ::